holtrop/propane/doc/user_guide.md

   * `pItemsMore` and `pItemsMore2` which point to the parsed `ItemsMore` structure.

-If a rule can be empty (for example in the second `Items` rule above), then an instance of a pointer to that rule's generated AST node will be null if the parser matches the empty rule pattern.
+If a rule can be empty (for example in the second `Items` rule above), then an instance of a pointer to that rule's generated tree node will be null if the parser matches the empty rule pattern.

-The non-positional AST node field pointer will not be generated if there are multiple positions in which an instance of the node it points to could be present.
+The non-positional tree node field pointer will not be generated if there are multiple positions in which an instance of the node it points to could be present.
 For example, in the below rules: